howonlee/diogenes8/readme.md

 Diogenes Mark 8
 ===

 Diogenes is an intensely personalized command line only CRM for friends.
 Personalized only to me, Howon Lee.
+Literally down to using my favorite way to refer to peeps in the plural, `peeps`.

 Installing and Setup
 ---